Rink37/BOBJECT_engine/README.md

 ### Windows:
 Download the latest release from the release tab.

-## Usage
-You can always pause the webcam view using the pause button in the top middle of the engine

-### Camera Setup
+## How to hand-paint your textures
+The application contains a lot of features designed to make it relatively easy to setup painting the textures of your models with physical methods.
+Here is a quick-start guide!

+### Before launching the app
-1. Mark your canvasses corners with a single distinctive color
+1. Mark all the corners of your canvas with one specific colour (e.g. colour in the corners using a marker)
-2. Point your camera onto your canvas
+2. Point your webcam at your canvas so that all four coloured corners are visible

-### Setup
+### Once you've set up your webcam
-1. Launch the engine, it will detect the default webcam of your device
+1. Launch the application and it will find all available webcams.
+By default the app will select the default webcam of your system, but you will have the option to change this in the next step.
+2. Load an object by clicking on the open button next to the "meshes" label at the left of the interface.
+You should see a screenshot of your webcam view wrapped around the object.
+> [!NOTE]
+> At the moment, the app only supports loading .obj models, though further compatibility with other model formats is planned for the future.
 2. Drag the sliders until only the marked corners are white

 ### Textures